stephwon/Applied_Bioinformatics_BMMB852/Wk6/Wk6_Assignment_StephanieWon.md

 Identify a bad sequencing dataset.
 You may need to evaluate multiple SRR numbers to find one with poor quality.

 Q. Evaluate the quality of the downloaded data.
 The file is whole genome sequence of Limulus polyphemus in skeletal leg muscle (SRA Accession:`SRR4181534`).
 The sample was sequenced using Illumina HiSeq 2000.
 The file is paired end reads.
 There are 62.7Gbp with 310.4M spots/reads.
+Link to script is [here](https://github.com/stephwon/Applied_Bioinformatics_BMMB852/blob/main/Wk6/fastq_qual.sh).

 Commands to run the script:
 ```
 chmod +x fastq_qual.sh